Malta's Muscat to 'navigate' murder probe despite outrage

 The Maltese fiasco comes amid broader EU concern on mounting lawlessness in Hungary, Poland, and Romania.

-And an "international investigation" by "recognised judges and personalities" was the only way to "restore international confidence in Malta's rule of law," Giegold said.
+And an "international investigation" by "recognised judges and personalities" was the only way to "restore international confidence in Malta's rule of law," Giegold, the German MEP, said.